hannesastrom/dotfiles/README.md

-#This is all of my dotfiles
+# This is all of my dotfiles

-Here be dragons...
+My OS commited suicide recently so I figured backing up my dotfiles in the future is a good idea.